- It’s naturally in our skin and behaves there like a sponge

 - It can bind up to 1000 times its own weight in water

-HA is a nice big sugar molecule (more precisely a so-called glycosaminoglycan, or GAG) that can be found naturally in our body.
-It’s the most dominant, and most important molecule in the liquidy stuff between our skin cells (sciency name for it is extracellular matrix or ECM).
+HA is a nice big sugar molecule from repeated subunits (polymer) that can be found naturally in our body.
+It’s the most dominant, and most important molecule in the liquidy stuff between our skin cells (the sciency name for it is the extracellular matrix or ECM).
 A 70 kg adult has about 15 g of HA in her body, and half of it is in the skin.
 Most of the skin HA is in the dermis (the deeper layer - about 0.5 mg/kg) but there is also some in the epidermis (the upper layer - about 0.1 mg/kg).

 Saying it’s a big molecule, doesn’t do it justice.
 By default, it’s a HUGE molecule.
 Its molecular weight can be up to 4 million Danton (that is just the unit molecular weight is measured in).
 To compare, normal table sugar that you bake with has a molecular weight of 340 Dalton.

 Because HA is a polymer, its subunits can be repeated many times or just a few times and thus different molecular weight versions exist.
 There is not a super clear definition what counts as high molecular weight or low molecular weight, but it seems to be roughly like this:

 - High molecular weight HA, or HMW-HA: 500k - 4M Danton

 - Low molecular weight HA, or LMW-HA: 500k Danton and below.